The Noom app has fast become one of the most popular choices on both iOS and Android platforms.

 3. Red Foods List

-These are the things you want to avoid or at least keep the portion size as small as possible.
-They are calorie-dense or have very little nutritional value.
+These are the foods you want to avoid or at least keep the portion size as small as possible.
+These red foods are more on calorie density or have very little nutritional value.

-In many cases, it’s these that are keeping people from achieving their weight loss goals.
+In many cases, it’s these that are keeping people from healthy eating and achieve goals to lose weight.

 Here are some examples: